 Housing costs in St. James City are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Florida.

 Occupations and Workforce

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, St. James City is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+St. James City is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, St. James City is a town of sales and office workers, professionals and managers.
 There are especially a lot of people living in St. James City who work in office and administrative support (18.32%), sales jobs (16.46%) and healthcare (12.30%).

 Of important note, St. James City is also a town of artists.
 St. James City has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape St. James City’s character.

-A relatively large number of people in St. James City telecommute to their jobs.
-Overall, about 10.38% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 10.38% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Setting & Lifestyle

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, St. James City has relatively fewer families with younger children, and/or college students.
 Combined, this makes St. James City a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.